Schrausser/The_Nuremberg_Chronicle_1493_Transcriptions/README.md

 # Nuremberg Chronicle transcriptions

+>„ […] The Nuremberg Chronicle […] is one of the most important and most beautiful books of the incunabula era.
+Both the Latin version […] and the German version […] were printed in the offices of Anton Koberger who owned one of Europe's largest printing houses of the period. […] Following medieval traditions, the author divides the history of mankind into seven ages: the first age extended from the creation to the deluge; the second from the deluge to the birth of Abraham, the third to the kingdom of David; the fourth covered the period […] to the Babylonian Captivity; the fifth to the birth of Christ; the sixth […] from the birth of Christ to the present; and the seventh dealt with the arrival of the Antichrist and the Last Judgment.", (Bernstein, 2002, p.
+1422).
+>
 Annotated transcriptions from the *Nuremberg Chronicle*, fol.
 1r to  VIIr (Tab.
 1), in *Latin*,  `Fol_1r_Lat.md`-`Fol_7r_Lat.md` (Schedel, 1493), *Early New High German*, ENHG, `Fol_1r_ENHG.md`-`Fol_7r_ENHG.md` (Schedel & Alt, 1493, 1496, res.) and from the *English* translation by Hadawas (2023) in comparison, `Fol_1r_cmp.md`-`Fol_7r_cmp.md`.
 Where the division of the paragraphs P in the comparative presentations is based on the ENHG version.